Vivelin/Imdex/readme.md

     ```

 4. Inside the cloned repository, run `bundle`;
-5. Run the app using your favorite app server, or use `rackup`;
+5. Run the app using your favorite app server, or use `rackup`.
+Make sure the following environment variables are present:
+    - `GITHUB_KEY`: GitHub Client ID;
+    - `GITHUB_SECRET`: GitHub Client Secret;
+    - `SESSION_SECRET`: Arbitrary string used for session cookies.

 ## Troubleshooting
 ### THIS FILENAME IS FUCKED UP